-\begin{definition}[Fiberwise Isomorphic Bundles]\labell{d:fiber eqvt diffeo} Let $G$ be a Lie groupoid, and let $\rho_P:P\to B$ and $\rho_Q:Q\to B$ be principal $G$-bundles over a manifold $B$.
+\begin{definition}[Fiberwise Isomorphic Bundles]\labell{d:fiber eqvt diffeo} Let $G$ be a Lie groupoid, and let $\rho_P\colon P\to B$ and $\rho_Q\colon Q\to B$ be principal $G$-bundles over a manifold $B$.
 Then $P$ and $Q$ are \emph{fiberwise isomorphic} if for every $b\in B$, there exists a $G$-equivariant diffeomorphism from $\rho_P^{-1}(b)$ to $\rho_Q^{-1}(b)$. \end{definition}

-\begin{proposition}[$\kappa$ and Differentiable Stacks]\labell{p:fiber eqvt diffeo} Let $G$ be a Lie groupoid, and let $B$ be a manifold.
-Let $\rho_P:P\to B$ and $\rho_Q:Q\to B$ be principal $G$-bundles over $B$.
-Then, $P$ and $Q$ are fiberwise isomorphic if and only if $P$ and $Q$ descend to the same elements in $\kappa(\discr(BG))(B)$. \end{proposition}
+\begin{proposition}[Concretization for Differentiable Stacks]\labell{p:fiber eqvt diffeo} Let $G$ be a Lie groupoid, and let $\rho_P\colon P\to B$ and $\rho_Q\colon Q\to B$ be principal $G$-bundles over a manifold $B$.
+Then, $P$ and $Q$ are fiberwise isomorphic if and only if $P$ and $Q$ descend to the same elements in $\coarse(BG)(B)$. \end{proposition}

-\begin{remark}\labell{r:fiber eqvt diffeo} Unlike the case of discetization, we do not need to sheafify in order to obtain this result, though the proposition applies equally well to elements of the sheafification $\concr(\discr(BG))$.
-Indeed, it follows from \cite[Lemma 5.21]{BH} (which states that concrete presheaves are \emph{separated}) that for any presheaf $P$ and manifold $M$, sheafification induces an injection $\kappa(P)(M)\to\concr(P)(M)$.
-We do not know, however, if this is a bijection in general. \end{remark}